The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company’s operations are subject to environmental laws and regulations that may increase costs of operations, impact or limit business plans, or expose the Company to environmental liabilities.

-There also may be new treaties, legislation or regulations to reduce GHG emissions that could affect the Company’s utility operations by requiring additional energy conservation efforts or renewable energy sources, as well as other mandates that could significantly increase capital expenditures and operating costs or reduce demand for the Company’s utility services.
-If the Company’s utility operations do not receive timely and full recovery of GHG emission compliance costs from its customers, then such costs could adversely impact the results of its operations and cash flows.
+Treaties, legislation or regulations to reduce GHG emissions in response to climate change may be adopted that affect the Company’s utility and pipeline operations by requiring additional energy conservation efforts or renewable energy sources, limiting emissions, imposing carbon taxes or other compliance costs; as well as other mandates that could significantly increase capital expenditures and operating costs or reduce demand for the Company’s utility services.
+If the Company’s utility and pipeline operations do not receive timely and full recovery of GHG emission compliance costs from customers, then such costs could adversely impact the results of operations and cash flows.
+Significant reductions in demand for the Company’s utility and pipeline services as a result of increased costs or emissions limitations could also adversely impact the results of operations and cash flows.

-The Company monitors, analyzes and reports the GHG emissions from its other operations as required by applicable laws and regulations.
+The Company monitors, analyzes and reports GHG emissions from its other operations as required by applicable laws and regulations.
 The Company will continue to monitor GHG regulations and their potential impact on operations.

 Due to the uncertain availability of technologies to control GHG emissions and the unknown obligations that potential GHG emission legislation or regulations may create, the Company cannot determine the potential financial impact on its operations.

-The Company's results of operations can be affected by changes in the weather.
-Weather conditions influence the demand for electricity and natural gas, affect the price of energy commodities, affect the ability to perform services at the construction materials and contracting and construction services businesses and affect ongoing operation and maintenance and construction activities for the pipeline and midstream businesses.
-In addition, severe weather can be destructive, causing outages, and/or property damage, which could require additional costs to be incurred.
-As a result, adverse weather conditions could negatively affect the Company’s results of operations, financial position and cash flows.
+Adverse weather conditions, which have occurred and may recur, such as heavy or sustained rainfall or snowfall, storms, wind and colder weather may affect the demand for products and the ability to perform services at the construction businesses and affect ongoing operation and maintenance and construction activities for the electric and natural gas transmission and distribution businesses.
+In addition, severe weather can be destructive, causing outages and property damage, which could require additional remediation costs.
+The Company could also be impacted by drought conditions, which may restrict the availability of water supplies and inhibit the ability of the construction businesses to conduct operations.
+As a result, unusual or adverse weather conditions could negatively affect the Company’s results of operations, financial position and cash flows.